 You’ll want to make sure to wash or thoroughly rinse your whole fruit before cutting into it.
 Then just go to town and add all those parts and pieces to a pitcher or large mason jar, cover with water and refrigerate.
 The water begins to infuse almost immediately, but you might want to infuse overnight or for several days.
 And you might want to add in a tea bag or two for flavored iced tea.

 What comes out is perhaps a bit horrifying…leached out of their vibrant colors, bloated and floating around in murky water – but don’t let that deter you!
 That just means the fruit and the water are getting intimate with one another – making an exchange so to speak.
 At my house, it also means my son is not very likely to touch it.
 Oh, if he only knew what he was missing.
 Shhhh – don’t tell – the kid eats me out of house and home as it is.
 I just want one thing for myself, just this one little thing…well, maybe I want chocolate for myself, too.
 So that’s two things, lol!

-So, time to fess up – who else has marvelous ideas for the pieces, parts and scraps of vegetables any sane person would toss?
+So, time to fess up – who else has marvelous ideas for the pieces, parts, and scraps of vegetables any sane person would toss?
 It doesn’t necessarily have to be food related – I’ve heard of people cleaning with baking soda and the remainder of a squeezed lemon.

 I recently tried infusing water with my Instant Pot and didn’t care for the “cooked” fruit taste.
 I’m sticking with my old-fashioned method.
 I also recently picked up this cool pitcher with a built-in strainer in a lid.
 It fits right next to my milk in the door and it makes Spa Water on a Budget even easier.
 Plus the water seems “special” so I’m more likely to drink it.